p-rosit/cut/README.md

 ## Reserved names

-Other than the previous macros functions internal to the library start with `cutp_` and macros which are internal to the library start with `CUT_`.
+Other than the previous macros functions and structs internal to the library start with `cutp_` and macros which are internal to the library start with `CUT_`.